department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation.md

 <div class="va-introtext">

 If you have a service-connected disability that limits your ability to work or prevents you from working, the VA Vocational Rehabilitation and Employment (VR&amp;E) program—also referred to as Chapter 31—can help.
-Find out if you're eligible and how to apply for VR&E benefits and services, like help exploring employment options and any required training needs.
-In some cases, your family members may also be eligible for certain VR&E benefits.
+Find out if you're eligible and how to apply for vocational rehabilitation benefits and services, like help exploring employment options and any required training needs.
+In some cases, your family members may also be eligible for certain benefits.

 </div>